VoiNetwork/governance/Proposal Submissions/NodeInstaller/NodeInstaller_ipaleka_20230921.md

    3. The user clicks the Run button

-   4. After all the network computers are processed (a few minutes or so), each computer's section/card is styled in a way indicating success or error, with eventual additional information presented for the computer.
+   4. After all the network computers are processed (for exactly how long depends on various factors - in most cases, it should last no more than half an hour), each computer's section/card is styled in a way indicating success or error.

 4. Subsequent runs

-   All the subsequent runs are done in an idempotent way, meaning that the changes are made only if the user requested the change or if the 3. step ended with an error and that error was resolved prior to run.
+   All the subsequent installation runs (started by clicking the Run button) are done in an idempotent way, meaning that the changes are made only if the user requested the change or if the 3. step ended with an error and that error was resolved prior to run.
 When the target participation node runs as expected, the installer makes no change in the target system.

+5. Monitoring

+   Cards/sections of the successfully deployed nodes will be presented to the user in the "monitoring" mode - each card will be updated with the data from the related server.
+For that purpose, the monitoring server application will be deployed to each network computer in step 3.

+   This proposal brings the development of both the backend and the frontend for the monitoring app and all of their parts, including research and development of how the needed data will be supplied to the monitoring backend from the Voi Node application/service.

+   The Voi community is expected to define the shape and types of information that is going to be monitored and presented to the user.
+This proposal implies the development of the system for their presentation through the default and non-default user settings.

 ## Detailed description of the app

+### Installing
 Users need to run the Voi Participation Node Installer standalone executable (no software installation would be required) and fill out the required fields (IP and credentials of the user with the administrative privileges on related VPS).

 Optionally, they will be able to add the mnemonics for the address they want to participate in consensus.
 If such an address has enough Voi to pay the fee, the node will be registered online.

 When the installer app is started for the first time, the main screen is shown with just one section/card having the initial two required input fields (IP and user password/credentials), an optional mnemonics input field, and the Run button.
 The placeholder for the IP input field shows "localhost" indicating that by pressing the Run button the installer will try to install Node locally and a new Voi address will be created at the end.

 If the user hits the Run button, a progress bar is shown and the app starts to install Node locally.
 As the password field isn't filled out, it is implied that the user who runs the app has administrative rights in the local machine - otherwise, the user's password needs to be entered in the related field.
 At the end of the process, new mnemonics and the public address are shown in a related card/section, together with a message to write down the mnemonics and probably a security check.
 Also, another message is shown that Voi for fees needs to be allocated to that address in order to participate in consensus.

 If the user clicks the Run button again, the app implies Voi is allocated and tries to register the Node as a participation Node.
 After it finishes, the card/section gets a different styling and the participation ID is shown on the card.